What is a whistleblower?

 - the company is breaking the law, for example does not have the right insurance;

 - you believe someone is covering up wrongdoing.

 Personal grievances (for example bullying, harassment, discrimination) are not covered by whistleblowing law, unless your particular case is in the public interest.

 You can tell your employer – they may have a whistleblowing policy that tells you what to expect if you report your concern to them.
 You can still report your concern to them if they do not have a policy.

 CILEx Regulation will support and protect any whistleblower who raises a concern with us in good faith.
 Our Whistleblowing Policy sets out how we will deal with any reports of serious misconduct or risk to the public.

 If you’re treated unfairly after whistleblowing

 You can take a case to an employment tribunal if you’ve been treated unfairly because you’ve blown the whistle.

-You can get further information from the Advisory, Conciliation and Arbitration Service (Acas), Citizens’ Advice, the whistleblowing charity `Protect‘, or your trade union.
+You can get free, confidential advice about protection from whistleblowing from ACAS plus further information from the Advisory, Conciliation and Arbitration Service (Acas), Citizens’ Advice, the whistleblowing charity `Protect‘ or your trade union.